 “I think that when you invite people to your home, you invite them to yourself” – Oprah Winfrey

 I believe that home could be given far more attention than it currently receives in its contribution to wellbeing.
-Psychologists continue to debate exactly what ‘wellbeing’ is, but they do agree it’s much more than just feeling a bit chipper.
+Positive psychologists continue to debate exactly what ‘wellbeing’ is, but they do agree it’s much more than just feeling a bit chipper.
 It’s about having meaning and purpose in life, good relationships, health and a sense of achievement and belonging.
 How – and where – we live is rarely a consideration.

 Yet if you trawl through the scholarly literature on home, there are constant references to home as a place of sanctuary.
 It’s the one place where we can really be ourselves and – hopefully – feel safe.
 One scholar used words like ‘womb’, ‘nest’ and ‘cradle’1, almost as if home (could) provide a sense of being perfectly parented.
 Where else can we feel secure enough to dance like nobody’s watching, behave badly, get naked, be private or say things we wouldn’t put on Twitter?